lando/cli/examples/base/README.md

 # Should not allow bogus relase channels
 lando --channel orange || echo $? | grep 1

-# Should load experimental plugins by default in CI
+# Should load experimental plugins if toggled on
+lando --experimental
 lando config | grep experimentalPluginLoadTest | grep true

 # Should load plugins from pluginDirs